 Data, data, data — it’s all we hear about.
 We hear about how much is created, how it’s critically important, and that businesses are leveraging it to reach their goals and increase their revenues.
 But how?
 Yes, much of it is technology based, but if there is an astronomical amount of data being generated every day, how are businesses supposed to keep up?

-Well, with data science.
+First, let’s start with data science.